bdowning/lj-cdefdb/README.md

 The `gen-cdefdb` command is used to generate the database.
-It takes as input a C file that should include every header file whose definitons are required in the database.
+It takes as input a C file that should include every header file whose definitions are required in the database.
 The usage of this is:
 ```
 ./gen-cdefdb file.c <cc args...>
 ```